ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

   @options=(hash type='geojson' data=(hash type='Point' coordinates=(array  -96.7969879, 32.7766642 ))) as |source|
 >
 ```
 This creates a mapbox-gl [source](https://docs.mapbox.com/mapbox-gl-js/api/#sources), and passes options to it.
 What are those options?
 First, the _type_ describes the kind of source that mapbox should use.
 What is a [GeoJSON](https://geojson.org/)?
 It's a standard for representing geographic information in JSON.
-That explains the shape of the `data` property: a GeoJSON object may contain its own `type`.
+That explains the shape of the `data` property: a GeoJSON object specifies its own `type`.
 For our purposes, we're using a point:

 > For type "Point", the "coordinates" member is a single position.

-That's a little far into the weeds, but it's worth mentioning because there is an underlying reason for these API choices.
+That's a little far into the weeds, but it's worth mentioning because there actually is an underlying reason for these API choices.

 **Generally, you'll find that most of the components in _ember_-mapbox-gl correspond to the various _mapbox_-gl APIs.
-That means you can just use the MapboxGL documentation site proper**
+That means you can just use the MapboxGL documentation site proper when using this addon**

 ```hbs
     <source.layer layer=(hash